mirfan899/sppas/README.txt

     <http://www.sppas.org/>

+    * Use of this software is governed by GPL version 3 or any later version.
-    Use of this software is governed by the GNU Public License, version 3.
+    * Documentation of this software is governed by GNU Free Documentation License, version 1.3.
+    * Resources of this software have individual licenses (see documentation).

     SPPAS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by